taliajmallo/rpgs/homebrew/Lady_Blackbird_Hacks/cape.md

 with it as well.

 Each session, you start with Edge equal to your maximum.
-Additionally, when you have downtime, the GM may tell you to reset your Edge to its maximum.
+Additionally, when you have a break in the action or chance to rest, the GM may tell you to reset your Edge to its maximum.

 You start with a maximum Edge of 5.